 Appointments can be booked for the blood clinic once you have spoken to a Clinician or your Consultant has sent you the paperwork.

-Annual reviews are undertaken by the Practice Nurse.
+Annual reviews are undertaken by the Respiratory Nurse Liz Barton and ANP Lesley Virgo.
 During these reviews patients will have a check of lung function, and be given advice on acute Asthma attacks.
 Advice is available for those wishing to stop smoking, avoid trigger factors and improve lifestyle.

-Asthma – If your condition is stable, you are able to submit an online Asthma Review form, you can also arrange a telephone call with the Practice Nurse.
-If your symptoms are deteriorating or you are having any concerns please make an appointment with our Nurse.
+Asthma – If your condition is stable, you are able to submit an online Asthma Review form, you can also arrange a telephone call with the either of the Respiratory specialists.
+If your symptoms are deteriorating or you are having any concerns please make an appointment with our Respiratory Nurse Liz Barton.